 These games often ask the player to remove obstacles in the way of a character, object, or flow.
 When obstacles are removed or the system is adjusted appropriately, players see objects or liquids moving towards their destination.
 There are different options here – you can offer the player both to remove objects from the path, and to control the level itself and its constituent elements in the form of slats, walls, and other things.

 Monetization: How to Create Hyper Casual Games That Bring Profit

-In-game purchases are usually relevant for so-called hardcore games, where players spend a lot of time, where there are a large game world and a huge number of gameplay features and alternative plot variations.
+In-game purchases are usually relevant for so-called hardcore games, where players spend a lot of time, where there is a large game world and a huge number of gameplay features and alternative story options.
 Players are ready to invest in large-scale games, the plot and intrigue of which captivates them for hundreds of hours.